indyhax/indyhax.github.io/README.md

 ## About IndyHAX

-Welcome to **IndyHAX**, an innovative hackathon hosted at **Independence High School**!
-This event brings together creative minds to build cutting-edge solutions that leverage the power of Artificial Intelligence to improve student life.
+**IndyHAX** is an innovative hackathon hosted in our school of Independence High School!
+This event brings together minds to build cutting-edge solutions that leverage the exopentially rising power of Artificial Intelligence to improve student life.

 ## Event Details

 - **Location:** Independence High School
-- **Date:** To Be Determined (TBD)
+- **Date:** (TBD)
-- **Focus:** AI-Powered Student Tools
+- **Theme:** Building Smarter Systems for Smarter Students.

 ## The Challenge

-### Build an AI-Powered Student Assignment & To-Do Tracker
+### An Academic management website integrated with Ai with the student in mind.

-Students are challenged to create a **web-based platform** that helps their peers manage their academic life more effectively.
-The platform should include:
+Students are challenged to create a **web-based platform** that helps fellow students manage their academic life more effectively.
+The platform should have but not be limted to:

-- **To-Do List Management:** An intuitive interface for students to track their tasks
+- **To-Do List Management:** An simple and inovative interface for students to track their tasks
 - **Assignment Tracking:** Easy-to-use tools for monitoring homework, projects, and deadlines
 - **AI Integration:** The core feature - an AI Agent that enhances the user experience